NetHope Communications Team

 Digital Skills Framework Technical Literacy Learning Tracks Partners

 The Digital Skills Technical Literacy learning tracks are made possible by Humentum, Microsoft, Pluralsight One, Microsoft and TechSoup.

 Founding Partners of The Center for the Digital Nonprofit

 The work of The Center for the Digital Nonprofit is made possible by the investment of these six committed partners: Avanade | Blackbaud | Box.org | Microsoft | Okta | Oracle NetSuite Social Impact.

 About NetHope and The NetHope Center for the Digital Nonprofit

-NetHope empowers committed organizations to improve the world through the power of technology.
-NetHope, a consortium of nearly 60 global nonprofits, unites with technology companies and funding partners to design, fund, implement, adapt, and scale innovative approaches to solve development, humanitarian, and conservation challenges.
+NetHope empowers committed organizations to change the world through the power of technology.
+NetHope is a consortium of nearly 60 leading global nonprofits that collectively deliver over 60 percent of all annual, international, non-governmental aid.
+It unites with technology companies and funding partners to design, fund, implement, adapt, and scale innovative approaches to solve development, humanitarian, and conservation challenges.
 Together, the NetHope community strives to transform the world, building a platform of hope for those who receive aid and those who deliver it.

 In fall 2017, NetHope launched The NetHope Center for the Digital Nonprofit (NetHope's CDN), which brings together the expertise of the technology sector with the on-the-ground experience of global nonprofits to create a network for committed, forward-looking organizations to improve the world we share.
 NetHope's CDN has three areas of focus: People, Process, and Technology.
 By providing the guidance, resources and tools, and grantmaking needed for digital transformation, NetHope's CDN helps nonprofits achieve the promise of tomorrow, today.